List of UK top-ten singles in 1959: Chart debuts

-Tommy Steele had his first officially credited single in 1959 without his band The Steelmen when "Come On, Let's Go" reached number 10 in January.
-A second single, "Little White Bull", made number 6 later in the year.

 Cliff Richard's backing group previously charted under the name The Drifters, including three entries in 1959, but they changed their name to The Shadows towards the end of this year.
-"Travellin' Light" was the first song to reach the top 10 under their new identity, topping the chart for five weeks from 5 November.
+"Travellin' Light" was the first song to reach the top 10 under their new identity, topping the chart for five weeks from 30 October.

 Songs from films

 Original songs from various films entered the top 10 throughout the year.
 These included "Living Doll" (from Serious Charge), "Lonely Boy" (Girls Town), "The Heart of a Man" (The Heart of a Man) and "High Hopes" (A Hole in the Head).

 Best-selling singles

 Until 1970 there was no universally recognised year-end best-sellers list.
-However in 2011 the Official Charts Company released a list of the best-selling single of each year in chart history from 1952 to date.
+However, in 2011 the Official Charts Company released a list of the best-selling single of each year in chart history from 1952 to date.
 According to the list, "Living Doll" by Cliff Richard and The Drifters is officially recorded as the biggest-selling single of 1959.
 "What Do You Want to Make Those Eyes at Me For?"
 (4), "What Do You Want?"
 (6), "Living Doll" (7) and "It Doesn't Matter Anymore" (10) all ranked in the top 10 best-selling singles of the decade.